Advanced Fertility Treatments

 In Vitro Fertilization (IVF)

-In Vitro Fertilization is different from intrauterine insemination (IUI) in that the sperm and egg are joined outside the body.
-This treatment has shown much success since it was first introduced in 1978.
-In 2014, the live delivery rate for a woman younger than age 35 using IVF was over 54 percent.
+The success rate of IVF depends on a number of factors, including a woman’s age and the cause or causes of infertility.
+In 2014, the live delivery rate for a woman younger than age 35 using IVF was over 50 percent.
 However, the more advanced the maternal age of a woman, the lower her chance of success using IVF.

 What to expect during IVF

-During this type of process, a woman takes medication (usually gonadotropins), with the goal of helping to stimulate multiple follicles in both ovaries, producing multiple eggs.
-During this time, the woman visits the office to get blood work and ultrasounds done regularly to monitor the growth of the follicles.
+During this type of process, a woman takes medication (usually gonadotropins).
+These drugs are used to help stimulate follicles in the ovaries, in an effort to release one or multiple eggs.
+While the woman is taking medication, she will need to visit the doctor’s office to get blood work and ultrasounds done regularly to monitor the growth of the follicles.
 Before the woman ovulates, an egg retrieval is performed.

 - Egg retrieval